GabrielEduardoBrambilla/GabrielEduardoBrambilla/README.md

 Hi, I'm a software engineer graduated as an IT technician focused on web development.
 Main techs as Java SpringBoot and Next tailwind currently seeking a developer position while continuing to improve myself.
-My goal in the near future is to become a Fullstack developer in React and .NET.
+My goal in the near future is to become a Fullstack developer in React and Java.